Donny-GUI/Tara/README.md

 ![after](https://github.com/Donny-GUI/variable_type_hint_writer/assets/108424001/dc97553a-e715-44cf-a013-1c6b44501535)

-Type And Return Automater

-## Description
-Automate python type hints for params and return values

 ## How?
 Parameters use a mix of symbolic execution, natural language processing and static analysis.
 Then finally a large language model to find a reasonable type if none is assigned.